-In the junior year, students who have demonstrated positive role modeling may be selected to be Resident Assistants, who lead activities each weekend and assist in creating a vibrant and healthy atmosphere on dorm.
+In the junior year, students who have demonstrated positive role modeling may be selected to be Resident Assistants, who lead activities and assist in creating a vibrant and healthy atmosphere on dorm.

-As seniors, students who are selected by the community may serve in a range of important roles that lead the school in maintaining a culture of honor, integrity and healthy community norms.
-These positions include Senior Counselor, Head Counselor, Honor Committee Member and Honor Committee Chair, senior Student Council, and Senior Class President of the Student Council.
+As seniors, students selected by the community may serve in a range of important roles that lead the school in maintaining a culture of honor, integrity and healthy community norms.
+These positions include senior Counselors, Head Counselor, Honor Committee Member, Honor Committee Chair, senior Student Council, and Senior Class President of the Student Council.

 By participating in a variety of leadership roles on campus—in the classroom, the arts, athletics, clubs, and formal leadership councils—students voices shape the tone and culture of VES.

 Opportunities range from serving on the Honor Committee, Counselor Body, Student Council, Vestry and Alpha Order; as Resident Assistants and team captains; as leaders of community service programs and much more.